 In general, exposure to heat, light, moisture, and air degrade your tea.
 So look for ways to keep your tea leaves dry, cool and in the dark!

-- Store your tea in an opaque, air-tight bag, tin or other container.
+- Store your tea in an opaque, air-tight bag, tin or another container.
 Avoid glass or other clear containers for the best results.

 - Keep it out of the light and away from heat.
-In other words, don’t store your favorite tea by your oven or in a sunny window.
+In other words, don’t store your favorite tea near your oven or in a sunny window.

 - Keep it away from other items with strong odors like coffee or spices.